 Within a short period of time, depressants often cause sleep disorders such as insomnia.
 Even when coming off of Xanax or alcohol, you might find it difficult to maintain a consistent sleep schedule or stay awake throughout the day.
 Some of the other long-term side effects include:

 - Memory loss

 - Oral cancer

 - High blood pressure

-Trying to beat an addiction on one’s own is not only difficult, but it can also be dangerous.
+Trying to beat a Xanax addiction on one’s own is not only difficult, but it can also be dangerous.
 Unlike many other types of chemicals, depressants have a major impact on the respiratory and nervous systems.

 Those who attempt to go “cold turkey” might experience serious side effects that cause permanent damage to their bodies.
 Others go through the detox period only to find themselves succumbing to dangerous relapses once the withdrawal symptoms have subsided.

 These are just a few of the reasons why it is so important to consider professional help when attempting to recover from an addiction of any type.

 Depending on the severity of the addiction and how long you have been abusing the substances, you might need to consider a supervised detox program before rehab.
 As you begin to flush out the toxins, your body will go into a state of shock, and that is why you must have addiction specialists watching you at all times.
 These individuals can make sure that you remain safe and healthy throughout this period.